Stray (video game): Critical response

-Stray received "generally favorable" reviews, according to review aggregator Metacritic, and 86% of critics recommended the game according to OpenCritic.
+Stray received "generally favorable" reviews, according to review aggregator Metacritic, and 85% of critics recommended the game according to OpenCritic.
 In Japan, four critics from Famitsu gave the game a total score of 36 out of 40, with one critic awarding the game a perfect 10.
-Chris Scullion of Video Games Chronicle considered it one of Annapurna Interactive's best releases, and Andrew Webster of The Verge named it among the best games of the year to date.
+Chris Scullion of Video Games Chronicle (VGC considered it one of Annapurna Interactive's best releases, and Andrew Webster of The Verge named it among the best games of the year to date.
 VG247s Kelsey Raynor described it as "a touching tale of loss, loneliness, environmental destruction", and Ars Technicas Sam Machkovech declared it a blend of the "eerie, atmospheric exploration" of Half-Life (1998) and the "childlike whimsy of a classic Studio Ghibli film".

 Critics praised the graphical quality and art design, especially the use of lighting.
 The Washington Posts Alyse Stanley described Stray as "a master class in environmental story telling and level design", lauding the subtle directions provided to the player.
 Shacknewss Bill Lavoy found the world among the most beautifully-designed, praising the detail but criticising the lack of graphical settings.
 Kotakus Ari Notis likened the cinematic cutscenes to games by prestigious studios like Naughty Dog.
 GamesRadar+s Sam Loveridge found the atmosphere unique among recent releases, describing the world as "a stunning place to just exist in", and Push Squares Stephen Tailby wrote it conveys an atmosphere of melancholy and hope.
 Wireds Will Bedingfield lauded the imitation of Kowloon Walled City; GameBonfires Qinyachanghui thought it faithfully restored the city's dark, crowded atmosphere with its compact buildings and makeshift rooms, evoking a surreal feeling through its interplay of the lower-class environment and the nightlife's neon lights.
 NMEs Jordan Oloman considered the worldbuilding the strongest element, though noted it failed to match Nier: Automatas (2017) intelligence or subtlety.
 VentureBeats Rachel Kaser found the Zurk-infested levels the worst visually, and some reviewers noted minor glitches.
 The A.V.
 Clubs William Hughes considered the robot-populated underground city concept a "Lego stack of ready-made video game tropes".
 Kotakus Sisi Jiang found Stray a troubling example of techno-orientalism.